Avantis-Labs/avantis_trader_sdk/docs/source/usage.rst

 get_loss_protection_tier
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The ``get_loss_protection_tier`` method retrieves the loss protection tier for a trade.
 Loss protection tiers are part of Avantis's reward system, offering protection against losses under certain conditions.
 Read more about loss protection tiers in the `Avantis documentation <https://docs.avantisfi.com/rewards/loss-protection>`_.
+Returned index is 0-based.
+Indexes are mapped to the tiers.

 **Parameters:**